 By the second year of implementation most projects have initiated each component of their projects and hired their teams, but they are still trying to get their footing as they intensify their efforts to change the trajectory for students.
 In the case of Mohawk Valley, the team was assembled, the initiatives were underway, and they were already beginning to produce results, a fact that augured well for the continued development of the effort as targets become more difficult to achieve.
 During the course of the year, the Pathways to Graduation team began to make adjustments to the effort with the restart of Starfish and the enhancement of the toolkit development process.
-Therefore, as the year ended the MVCC Title III Team was encouraged t: consider the distribution of the coaches' caseloads; engage faculty in the "relaunch" of Starfish; address the sustainability of course customization and toolkits; and create a single sign-on to access all technological systems with a plan for Starfish rollout and training and simplified attendance reporting.
+Therefore, as the year ended the MVCC Title III Team was encouraged to consider the distribution of the coaches' caseloads; engage faculty in the "relaunch" of Starfish; address the sustainability of course customization and toolkits; and create a single sign-on to access all technological systems with a plan for Starfish rollout and training and simplified attendance reporting.

-During the third year, every component of the activity is in motion with some components in a design stage, some in pilot and some fully implemented.
-At this juncture the effort moves from design and development to refinement and institutionalization, an effort that will be continued to the conclusion of the project in the fifth and final year.
+During the third year, every component of the activity was in motion with some components in a design stage, some in pilot and some fully implemented.
+At this juncture the effort usually moves from design and development to refinement and institutionalization, an effort that continues to the conclusion of the project in the fifth and final year.
 And, true to form, the MVCC project was right on pace, with the Learning Commons, the coaches, and the early alert moving along through refinement, and the development and refinement of toolkits continuing apace.
-The following recommendations should fuel that effort:
+Recommendations provided to fuel that effort, addressed the need to streamline technological systems accessed through a single sign-on and create a masterplan for the Starfish rollout; promote, manage and intensify usage of toolkits and other instructional resources; and develop a synergistic relationship between the project and ATD to fuel the development of the Guided Pathways initiative.